mlucchelli/WhatsAI/README.md

 - `CLON_NAME`: The name of the bot or the user whose messages are the "output".
 - `CONVERSATION_DURATION`: The duration in hours to separate conversations.

+## Preparing Conversations for Training

+The application processes cleaned WhatsApp chat logs to create structured `input`-`output` conversation pairs suitable for training conversational models.
+These conversations are saved in CSV format, with each row representing a dialogue exchange between two parties.

+### Conversation Format

+The chat logs are processed line by line, converting each message into input-output pairs.
+Conversations are segmented based on time intervals defined by the `CONVERSATION_DURATION` environment variable.
+If the duration between messages exceeds the specified time window, the conversation is considered to have ended, and a new conversation begins.

+### Steps for Conversation Preparation

+1. **Message Filtering**: The program first removes any unwanted content such as media placeholders (e.g., "audio omitted", "video omitted") and system messages.

+2. **Segmentation**: The script accumulates messages from participants, separating dialogues between the user and the bot (or any specified user).
+Conversations are grouped by duration using the `CONVERSATION_DURATION` setting.

+3. **Pairing**: For each conversation, the user's input is paired with the bot's output (or vice versa), depending on who is speaking.
+The output is attributed to the user specified by the `CLON_NAME` environment variable.

+4. **CSV Output**: The resulting input-output pairs are saved in a CSV file specified by the `CONVERSATION_CHAT_FILE` environment variable.
+Each row in the CSV file follows this structure:

 ## Training

 All the necesary code to train your Bot is in the `training.ipynb` file.